wombleton/gitlaw-nz/acts/L/Land Transport Management Act 2003.md

 ##### 146 Operating unregistered exempt services

-*   (1) A person who, without reasonable excuse, operates, in a region, an exempt service that is not registered under [section 136][242] in that region commits an offence and is liable on summary conviction to a fine not exceeding---
+*   (1) A person who, without reasonable excuse, operates, in a region, an exempt service that is not registered under [section 136][242] in that region commits an offence and is liable on conviction to a fine not exceeding---

     *   (a) $30,000, in the case of a first offence against this section; and